kevinjwalters/book-errata/README.md

-A collection of book errata, corrigenda and comments.
+A collection of unofficial book errata, corrigenda and comments.

 All the [content is on wiki](../../wiki).